winfsp/winfsp/doc/winfsp.h.markdown

 access time should not be changed.
 - _LastWriteTime_ \- Last write time to apply to the file or directory.
 If the value 0 is sent, the last write time should not be changed.
+- _ChangeTime_ \- Change time to apply to the file or directory.
+If the value 0 is sent, the change time should not be changed.
 - _FileInfo_ \- [out]
 Pointer to a structure that will receive the file information on successful return from this call.
 This information includes file attributes, file times, etc.